acroucher/FRUITPy/README.md

 FRUITPy is a module for building and running Fortran unit tests using a Python interface to the [FRUIT](http://sourceforge.net/projects/fortranxunit/) library, as a simple alternative to some of the original Ruby tools provided with FRUIT.

-Enjoy the taste of FRUITPy while maintaining Fortran!
+Enjoy a slice of FRUITPy while maintaining Fortran!

 # Installing FRUITPy: